MEMORIAL LOVAS – LAND ART SCULPTURE AND INTERPRETATION CENTRE IN LOVAS

 Once a mine was activated, the whole row would activate.
 There were also land mines in the field which were placed by the experts from the Yugoslav army.
 Since there was no military justification to place those mines, it may be concluded that the purpose of this minefield was to kill and injure Croats.
 “Mowing” clover with feet activated the mines and triggered a series of explosions, while at the same time, Chetniks and Yugoslav army troops shot the survivors in the back.
 This event is called Bloody Grape Harvest.

 By connecting a symbolic representation of Slavonian arable lands with the lines which evoke the Latin cross, the project in both its content and its meaning unites the sculpture and the base in one whole.
-This great land art intervention represents an inventive and contemporary solution which blends in with the valley landscape.
+This great land art intervention represents an inventive and contemporary solution that blends in with the valley landscape.

-The project evokes a furrow, that is, a white “scar” on the surface of the Croatian soil, and the cross represent forgiveness and Christian tradition of Lovas.
+The project evokes a furrow, that is, a white “scar” on the surface of the Croatian soil, and the cross represent forgiveness and the Christian tradition of Lovas.
 This metaphorical scar remains a permanent local feature, recognizable from near and far.

 The interpretation centre is a mimicry, a hill completely buried with the purpose to achieve maximum acknowledgement of the existing landscape and all meanings of the site.